singhalyogesh/sdk-doc/README.md

         @Override
         public void onOtpRequired() {

-		// This method is invoked when truecaller app is not present on the device or if the user does not want to
+		// This method is invoked when truecaller app is not present on the device or if the user wants to
-		// share his truecaller profile and hence, OTP verification is required to complete the verification flow
+		// continue with a different number and hence, OTP verification is required to complete the flow
 		// You can initiate the OTP verification flow from within this callback method by using :

-		TrueSDK.getInstance().requestVerification("IN", phone, apiCallback);
+		TrueSDK.getInstance().requestVerification("IN", PHONE_NUMBER_STRING, apiCallback);

 		//  Here, the first parameter is the country code of the mobile number on which the OTP needs to be
 		// triggered and PHONE_NUMBER_STRING should be the 10-digit mobile number of the user